 Lasers work by targeting specific light frequencies, which we see as colour.
 For example, when we treat a visible spider vein, we use the laser frequency attracted to red; for pigmentation, it’s brown, and so on.

-The PiQ04 we use is the best in the business
+The Piqo lasers we use, we believe, is the best in the business

 There are a handful of lasers used to remove tattoos in Australia.
-Still, one of the fastest (and in Dr Rich’s opinion, one of the best) is the PiQ04 – the picosecond laser we use for most tattoos at ENRICH Clinic in Armadale, Melbourne.
+Still, one of the fastest (and in Dr Rich’s opinion, one of the best) is the picosecond laser we use for most tattoos at ENRICH Clinic in Armadale, Melbourne. we have two here in our clinic the PiQ04 and the Picosure

 The reason this little beauty is our first choice for laser tattoo removal is two-pronged.
 First, the 04 in PiQ04 reflects the device’s four unique frequencies, which means we can remove a much broader range of pigment colours with a single laser.
 Second, the PiQ04 works in picoseconds, much shorter than a nanosecond, which most other lasers use.